whitschroder/remote-sensing/_sources/drones.md

 :align: center
 ```

 And the waypoints file will include the GPS coordinates that can be uploaded to a flight app.
+Note that most flight apps will use latitude/longitude coordinates, while the Flight Planner plugin outputs to UTM.
+To add latitude/longitude to the attribute table, use Add X/Y fields to layer and specify the coordinate system as EPSG:4326.
+Then right-click the output table by right-clicking the new layer in the Contents and selecting Export -> Save vector layer as, and choose output file format as .csv.

 The UAV Mapping Path Generator (for Litchi)/Drone Path is available under the Vector menu in QGIS.
 We use the following parameters, load an area of interest, and draw a line parallel to the desired transects when prompted.